Frequently Asked Questions

 A. Yes, A student can either work on-campus through our Federal Work Study Program or through Campus Employment.
 The only restriction is that the first 2 weeks of the Fall and Spring semesters are reserved for the hiring of work-study students ONLY, unless special circumstances exist.

 Q. Do you offer non-need-based scholarships?

-A. Yes, Marist offers several types of scholarships, which are awarded upon entrance, can range in dollar amount, and are renewable each semester as long as the minimum 2.850 cumulative Grade Point Average (undergraduate students) and 3.0 cumulative Grade Point Average (graduate students) is met.
+A. Yes, Marist offers several types of scholarships, which are awarded upon entrance, can range in dollar amount, and are renewable each academic year as long as the minimum 2.850 cumulative Grade Point Average (undergraduate students) and 3.0 cumulative Grade Point Average (graduate students) is met.
 New undergraduate students at Marist are given their initial term as a grace period to achieve the necessary academic index.

 Q. Are there any other scholarships I can apply for?

 A. Marist College offers several Endowed Scholarships through the generosity of trustees, alumni, parents, and friends of the College.
 The scholarship awards range from $500 to $5,000.
 Distribution of the award is made in two equal payments in the fall and spring semesters, unless otherwise noted.
 The award will be directly applied to the student's account upon verification of the student's full-time enrollment.

 A. Once you have filed your FAFSA, if you are a NYS resident, you will be sent an Express TAP Application (ETA), which you must sign and return.
 Please note that students who received TAP in prior years may not be required to complete and ETA.
 To check your status, visit www.hesc.ny.gov/content.nsf.